nodejs/llhttp/README.md

 **if this function ever returns a non-pause type error, it will continue to return the same error upon each successive call up until `llhttp_init()` is called.**

+If this function returns `HPE_OK`, it means all the input has been consumed and parsed.

 ### `llhttp_errno_t llhttp_finish(llhttp_t* parser)`